Enjoy your event with easy recipes to cook for a crowd.

 • 1/4 teaspoon pepper

 Drain spinach, reserving 1 cup of liquid.
-Saute onion in butter until tender but not browned.
+Sauté onion in butter until tender, but not brown.
 In a bowl combine all ingredients except reserved Parmesan cheese.
 Spread mixture in two 9" x 13" baking dishes.
 Sprinkle with reserved cheese and bake uncovered at 350 degrees for 25 to 30 minutes or until set.
-Makes approximately 40 servings.
+Makes approximately 40 Servings.

 Back to Main Menu